 A DUI charge is not limited to alcohol.

-As explained in the video, a person may also face DUI charges if they are impaired by:
+A person may also face DUI charges if they are impaired by:

 - Illegal drugs